Merulo/Chinese-Checkers-Server/README.md

 ### Main goals

-* Show benefits and drawbacks of using UML before and after creating parts of program.
+* Show benefits and drawbacks of using UML before and after creating parts of program
 * Gain fundamental skills in programming cooperation
 * Encourage usage of version control system
 * Practise in real environment usage the design principles (GRASP)